mzuenni/icpc-header/doc/validate.md

 **`constexpr boolean<Integer> areDecreasing(RandomIt first, RandomIt last)`**
 **`constexpr boolean<Integer> areNonIncreasing(RandomIt first, RandomIt last)`**
 Checks if the container `c` respectively the range [first, last) is ordered according to the name of this function.
-If the `boolean` is `false` the length of the prefix for which it would have been true is returned as a whitness.
+If the `boolean` is `false` the length of the prefix for which it would have been true is returned as a witness.

 **`constexpr boolean<T> areDistinct(C c)`**
 **`constexpr boolean<T> areDistinct(RandomIt first, RandomIt last)`**
 Checks if the container `c` respectively the range [first, last) only contains disjoint elements.
-If there is a duplicate element it is returned as a whitness.
+If there is a duplicate element it is returned as a witness.

 **`constexpr auto join(C c)`**
 **`constexpr auto join(C c, char separator)`**